Robert Buswell Jr.

+He retired from UCLA in 2022.

 Education

-Buswell began his undergraduate education at the University of California, Santa Barbara and attended between September, 1971 and December, 1972.
+Buswell began his undergraduate education at the University of California, Santa Barbara and attended between September 1971 and December 1972.
 His focus was Asian Studies.
 Buswell then left the United States and became a Buddhist monk in Thailand, then Taiwan, and finally The Republic of Korea where he spent five years at Songgwangsa.
 This experience was related in his book The Zen Monastic Experience: Buddhist Practice in Contemporary Korea.

 He did extensive fieldwork in Buddhist Monasticism between 1972 and 1979 at Wat Bovoranives, Bangkok, Thailand, in 1972 and 1973 on Theravada; at Polam-ji, Landau Island, Hong Kong, in 1973 and 1974 on Ch'an Buddhism; and finally, at Songgwang-sa, Cholla Namdo, Korea, between 1974 and 1979 on Son and Hwaom Buddhism.
-Returning to the United States, he finished his A.B., with Highest Honors at the University of California, Berkeley in June, 1981.
+Returning to the United States, he finished his A.B., with Highest Honors at the University of California, Berkeley in June 1981.
 He earned an M.A., With Distinction, from U.C.
 Berkeley in 1983, and his Ph.D. also from U.C.
 Berkeley in December 1985.
-His dissertation was entitled:"The Korean Origin of the Vajrasamadhi-Sutra: A Case Study in Determining the Dating, Provenance, and Authorship of a Buddhist Apocryphal Scripture."
+His dissertation was entitled "The Korean Origin of the Vajrasamadhi-Sutra: A Case Study in Determining the Dating, Provenance, and Authorship of a Buddhist Apocryphal Scripture."

-Although a soft-spoken man, Buswell enjoys the status of a public intellectual.

 Career

 Buswell was hired by the University of California, Los Angeles and is Distinguished Professor of Korean and Chinese Buddhist Studies, and director of the Center for Buddhist Studies, at UCLA.
 He simultaneously serves as founding director of the Academy of Buddhist Studies (Pulgyo Haksurwŏn) at Dongguk University, the major Buddhist University in Korea.
 He has served as the chair of the Asian Languages and Cultures Department (7/1995 to 6/2004), and was the founding director of the Center for Buddhist Studies and the Center for Korean Studies at UCLA.
-He served as the founding director of the UCLA Center for Korean Studies (5/1993 to 6/2001) and is the current Director of the UCLA Center for Buddhist Studies.
-He was interim vice-provost and dean of the International Institute (2000–2001) and was elected president of the Association for Asian Studies (2008–09);
+He served as the founding director of the UCLA Center for Korean Studies (5/1993 to 6/2001) and was the Director of the UCLA Center for Buddhist Studies.
+He was interim vice-provost and dean of the International Institute (2000–2001) and was elected president of the Association for Asian Studies (2008–09); He retired from UCLA in 2022.

 He has published fifteen books and roughly forty articles on aspects of the Korean, Chinese and Indian traditions of Buddhism and Korean religions.

 Buswell and other noted scholars of Buddhism at UCLA, such as William Bodiford and Gregory Schopen, have made it one of the strongest Buddhist studies programs in the world.